Starfish-develop/Starfish/README.md

 ## Functionality improvements

 * Better configuration files on Odyssey, launching multiple jobs at once: .yaml files.
+Job arrays and environment variables for a suite of tests at different starting positions?
+Otherwise, probably better to use individual runs.

 ## Potential Speedups

 * Now that I am interpolating in T_eff, log g space, convert fitting to use mass, radius, distance, and luminosity.
 * Be so bold as to interpolate the Fourier transform?
 * Fine tune garbage collection (debugging?): http://docs.python.org/2/library/gc.html#gc.garbage
-* Option to limit range of data FFT'ing or loading (via interpolator?) when doing less than all the orders.
-Option to flux-interpolator?
 * Move back to pyFFTW

 # Method Checks and concerns